-- A staff member should not have their personal cell phone in a place where campers or parents can see it. - Phones must be set to silent between the hours of 11 p.m. and 7 a.m. so they do not interfere with quiet hours at camp.

-• Cell phones are not to be used while driving a camp vehicle unless that vehicle is equipped with a speaker phone and the situation/conversation/conditions are suitable for a phone call.
+- A staff member should not have their personal cell phone in a place where campers or parents can see it. - Phones must be set to silent between the hours of 11 p.m. and 7 a.m. so they do not interfere with quiet hours at camp. - Cell phones are not to be used while driving a camp vehicle unless that vehicle is equipped with a Bluetooth or hand free accessibility and the situation/conversation/conditions are suitable for a phone call.